 There are lots of inspirational books about Tibetan Buddhism.
 They are meant to shift the reader into a more spiritually open frame of mind.
 They are full of wondrous insights and just as many platitudes.
 They are upbeat and deliberately simple.
 I’ve read and enjoyed so many of these, my eternal favorite being Introduction to Tantra by Lama Yeshe.

 As much as I wish otherwise, The Buddha from Brooklyn is not that kind of book.
-It is a true story about the process of religious conversion – spiritual seduction, if you will – and the pitfalls as well as opportunities that face those who burrow into exotic Eastern religious traditions and expect it will be easy.
+It is a true story about the process of religious conversion – spiritual seduction, if you will – and the pitfalls that face those who burrow into exotic Eastern religious traditions and expect it will be easy.

 The Buddha from Brooklyn tells the story of a woman named Alyce Zeoli, a neglected and abused child from Brooklyn who grows up to become a fortune teller and spiritual medium in North Carolina and Maryland.
-Eventually a group of students gathers around her.
+A group of well-intentioned students gathers around her.
 They have questions about life, and about their purpose on earth.
-Alyce changes her name to Catherine Burroughs, but not for long.
-She is charming, wise, nurturing, and outrageously funny.
-More importantly, she has a keen instinct for keeping a group of spiritual seekers engaged and fed and intact.
-She’s a true leader, in other words, and so compelling a teacher and speaker that a venerated Tibetan lama – His Holiness Penor Rinpoche of the Nyingma lineage — meets Alyce/Catherine in 1985 and tells her that she’s practicing Buddhism unwittingly.
-In fact, she is a “great, great bodhisattva” and the reincarnation of a Tibetan saint.
-Eventually, she is enthroned and given an entirely different name: Jetsunma Ahkon Lhamo.
+Alyce changes her name to Catherine Burroughs, and becomes a charming, wise, and nurturing teacher.
+More importantly, she has a keen instinct for how to keep her students engaged and committed.
+She’s a true leader, in other words, and so compelling a guru that a venerated Tibetan lama – His Holiness Penor Rinpoche of the Nyingma lineage — meets Alyce/Catherine in 1985 and tells her that she has been practicing Buddhism unwittingly.
+She is a “great, great bodhisattva,” he says, and the reincarnation of a Tibetan saint.
+Eventually, she is enthroned and given an entirely different name: